-Among the Druids, blue was the symbol of truth; the Egyptians esteemed blue as a sacred color; the Babylonians clothed their idols in blue; the Chinese consider blue a symbol of deity; The Hindus say their god Vishnu is symbolic of "sky-blue," indicating that wisdom from God should be symbolized by blue.
+Among the Druids, blue was the symbol of truth; the Egyptians esteemed blue as a sacred color; the Babylonians clothed their idols in blue; the Chinese considered blue a symbol of deity; The Hindus say their god Vishnu is symbolic of “sky-blue,” indicating that wisdom from God should be symbolized by blue.

-The square is adapted for plane surfaces, which the ancients believed to be the shape of earth and is appropriate to that branch of geometry used to measure the earth.
+The square is adapted for plane surfaces, which the ancients believed to be the earth’s shape and is appropriate to that branch of geometry used to measure the earth.
 The compass has relations to spheres and trigonometry, that branch of mathematics that deals with the orbits of the planetary bodies.

 Masonry teaches that we are capable of improvement and advancement and that life is a battle to effect reason and moral sense to overcome the passions.

 Admission to the more secret mysteries was often by rigorous tests and trials.
 This was known as initiation.
 Relatively few attained this privilege.
-"Many were called but few chosen."
+“Many were called but few chosen.”
 These mysteries were the universities of ancient times.
 They were always esoteric in character.
 Allegory and symbolism were used extensively.
-Initiation emphasized purity, humility, trial, loss and recovery.
+Initiation emphasized purity, humility, trial, loss, and recovery.

-The great thinkers of the past – Plato, Pyhagoras and Moses, to name but three of many – are said to have been initiated in the mysteries.
+The great thinkers of the past – Plato, Pythagoras and Moses, to name but three of many – are said to have been initiated in the mysteries.
 Their teachings have been handed down through the centuries.
 W.L.
-Wilmshurst, in "The Meaning of Masonry," says "I am acquainted with an Egyptian ceremonial system, some 5000 years old, which taught precisely the same things as Masonry does, but in the terms of shipbuilding instead of the terms of architecture."
+Wilmshurst, in “The Meaning of Masonry,” says “I am acquainted with an Egyptian ceremonial system, some 5000 years old, which taught precisely the same things as Masonry does, but in terms of shipbuilding instead of the terms of architecture.”

 THE ART OF MASONIC EDUCATION